680 North Lake Shore Drive: History

 During its early decades as the American Furniture Mart, the building's address was 666 North Lake Shore Drive.
 In 1984, Chemical Bank filed a foreclosure action against David Paul, which Chemical eventually won.
 Chemical announced that it would change the building's address from 666 N. Lake Shore Drive to 680 N. Lake Shore Drive effective May 1, 1988, officially as a way of dissociating the building from its past financial problems.
 There was speculation that the address change was intended to remove the stigma of the building having the number "666", as in the Number of the Beast from the Book of Revelation, or at the insistence of Playboy Enterprises which at the time was considering a move to the building.
 Representatives of both the building's management agent and Playboy denied that they were concerned about the use of that number in the address.

 Later in 1988, a few months after the address change, Playboy Enterprises moved their corporate headquarters from its location in the Palmolive Building to the location at 680 N. Lake Shore Dr. Consequently, 680 became colloquially referred to as the "New Playboy Building".
 Playboy moved all of their offices out of this building in 2012, and the Playboy sign was taken down from the Erie Street entrance to the building.

+Brand experience agency Jack Morton Worldwide had its Chicago office in the building during the Playboy era.

 Another notable tenant was radio station WCFL (AM).
 They had their studios here from 1931 until 1964.
 At that time, they relocated broadcast facilities to Marina City, where they stayed for the next 25 years.

 As of 2017, much of the building's office space is leased to medical tenants.
 The commercial portion of the building was sold to TopMed Realty in 2017 for $109.5 million.